 - Unit 2: Global Destinations.
 This externally assessed under examination conditions unit will include time to research different destinations and then will include a decision making task where you are expected to justify choices. - Unit 3: Principles of Marketing in Travel and Tourism.
 This internally assessed unit requires you to complete an assignment linked to marketing and customer satisfaction.
 You will investigate the use of marketing in travel and tourism organisations and how to meet customer expectations in order to inform a promotional campaign of your own.
 This is an evaluative unit which requires you to use the knowledge from the other three units.

 One optional unit: Visitor Attractions.
 This internally assessed unit requires you to complete a written assignment and use analytical skills to investigate the nature and role of both built and natural visitor attractions, their commercial success, appeal, response to diverse visitor needs and the importance of delivering a memorable visitor experience.

-Frequently asked questions and future careers I am not sure what I want to do, why should I study this subject?
+I am not sure what I want to do, why should I study this subject?

 Students can progress to higher education, for example to courses related to business, tourism management and events management.
-What subjects does it combine well with?

 The course would be complimented by studying business or ICT.

 What careers could it lead to?

 This qualification, when studied with other level 3 qualifications, is designed primarily to support progression to employment following further study at university.
 However, it can support students progressing to employment directly, or via an apprenticeship.
 It will provide transferable knowledge, understanding and skills that will be an advantage when applying for a range of industry linked training programmes, or apprenticeships in the travel and tourism sector or another sector of their choice.

-For more information contact Mr Vasconcellos Email: Ricardo.Vasconcellos@modschools.org Extended Project Qualification (Level 3) AQA 7993
+For more information contact Mr Vasconcellos Email: Ricardo.Vasconcellos@modschools.org

-Who should consider studying this course?
+Extended Project Qualification (Level 3)

 Students who want to extend their knowledge from an area of study or pursue an area of personal interest should consider this qualification.
 The EPQ is a well-recognised qualification by universities, apprenticeships and employers, gaining a student UCAS points equivalent to half an A-level.
-This self-directed project allows students to select an appropriate topic of their choice and then design, What units are studied and how are they assessed?
+This self-directed project allows students to select an appropriate topic of their choice and then design,

 The EPQ is 100% evidence based and has no exams.
 The course should span 120 hours of work, including a 30-hour taught programme and bi-weekly supervisor sessions.
 Course content:

-- 1. Manage: Identify, design, plan, and complete an individual project applying a range of skills, achieve set objectives. - 2.
-Use Resources: Research, critically select, organise and use information from a range of resources. - 3.
+- 1. Manage: Identify, design, plan, and complete an individual project applying a range of skills, achieve set objectives. - Use Resources: Research, critically select, organise and use information from a range of resources. - 3.
 Develop and Realise: Select and use a range of skills, including new technologies and problem-solving, to make critical and achieve planned outcomes. - 4.
 Review: Evaluate all aspects of the extended project, including outcomes, objectives and performance.
 Select and use a range of communication skills and media to present evidenced outcomes and conclusions in an appropriate format.

-The assessment is comprised of evidence from 3 main areas: - The Production Log and Assessment Record including the Project Proposal, Presentation Record and Candidate Record Form. - The Project Product consisting of a 5,000-word written report or an Artefact with a 1,000-word report. - The live presentation to a non-specialist audience.
-Frequently asked questions and future careers What subjects does it combine well with?
+The assessment is comprised of evidence from 3 main areas:

+- The Production Log and Assessment Record including the Project Proposal, Presentation Record and Candidate Record Form. - The Project Product consisting of a 5,000-word written report or an Artefact with a 1,000-word report. - The live presentation to a non-specialist audience.

 The EPQ combines well with all Level 3 subjects and is open to students who are undertaking A levels, BTECs and Vocational qualifications.
 Many students undertake the EPQ as an additional extra alongside their main studies to boost their university applications.

 How long is the course?